nskforward/fastev/README.md

 ## Benchmark
 Test - a http server that always returns uri request is called.
 Logging is disable.
 Tests ran on the same machine.
-The goal of benchmark is to show the difference, not the absilute values.
+The goal of benchmark is to show the difference, not the absolute values.

 ### 1. HTTP server based on libevent
 ```